 Director

-Evaluation
+EVALUATION

 Evaluation of telecommuter performance during an extended telecommuting period will include regular interaction by phone and e-mail between the employee and the manager, and weekly face-to-face or virtual meetings to discuss work progress and problems.
-At the end of the approved period, the employee and manager should complete an oral evaluation of the arrangement and follow up with a written overview of the employees performance.
+At the end of the approved period, the employee and manager should complete an oral evaluation of the arrangement and follow up with a written overview of the employee’s performance.

-The director and human resources manager will use the written evaluative overview to consider recommendations for continuance or modifications of the telecommuting agreement.
+The Director and Human Resources Manager will use the written evaluative overview to consider recommendations for continuance or modifications of the telecommuting agreement.

 Evaluation of telecommuter performance beyond the initially approved period will be consistent with that received by employees working at the office in both content and frequency but will focus on work output and completion of objectives rather than on time-based performance.